Analysis | Who won and who lost in the Trump economy

 There wasn’t much difference in how employment changed when looking at gender.
 For most of Trump’s term, the rate at which women were employed grew faster than the rate for men, but both rates were generally similar.

 When considering education, though, that’s not true.
 Employment among those with college degrees rose 8.8 percent since January 2017, while employment among every other educational group fell.
-The fall was steepest among those without a high school degree, among whom the number of people working December was 15 percent lower than when Trump took office.
+The fall was steepest among those without a high school degree, among whom the number of people working in December was 15 percent lower than when Trump took office.

 In other words, out of every 1,000 people without a high school diploma who were working on the day of Trump’s inauguration, about 150 of them no longer are.